 Information Externalities Among Listed Firms

-Keywords: Mandatory disclosure, voluntary disclosure, information externalities, information environments, strategic interaction, liquidity
+Keywords: IPOs, mandatory disclosure, voluntary disclosure, information externalities, information environments, strategic interaction, liquidity, analyst coverage, information demand

 JEL Classification: G14, M41, G38, D82